American Journal of Physics®

 When referring to an equation by number, put the number in parentheses and abbreviate "Eq." unless it is at the beginning of a sentence: "Equation (5) follows from substituting Eqs.
 (2) and (3) into Eq.
 (4)."

 While the copy editors will correct issues of style, such as putting letters in italics and distinguishing minus signs from hyphens, reviewers will appreciate more professional formatting.
 LaTeX math mode takes care of this typography automatically, but MSWord users will have to make a special effort.
 For all but the simplest expressions, MSWord users should use MathType or the built-in MSWord equation editor.
 Do not use any other equation editor, and be sure to use only standard fonts.

 Please refer to our detailed instructions for figure preparation.

 Number figures in the order in which they are referred to in the text.
 Provide an appropriate and concise caption for each figure.
 When referring to a figure, abbreviate "Fig." unless it is at the beginning of a sentence: "Figure 5 shows the results of the new analysis in the same format as Fig. 4."

 Number tables using Roman numerals, in the order in which they are referred to in the text.
 Provide an appropriate and concise caption for each table.
-In your initial submission, place each table as close as possible to the text that refers to it.
-If and when you are asked to submit an editable manuscript file, move the tables to the end, after the endnotes, but before the figure captions.
+Place each table as close as possible to the text that refers to it.

 A concluding section is customary but not required.
 A good conclusion provides additional insights-not mere repetition of what you've already said.